Yelp/venv-update/README.md

 ## Installation

 Because this tool is meant to be the entry-point for handling requirements and dependencies, it's not meant to be installed via pip usually.
-The design allows the single venv_update.py to be vendored into your project (checked in) without any dependencies.
+The design allows the single venv_update.py to be vendored (directly checked in) to your project, and run without any dependencies beyond the python standard library.

 ## Usage